 The National Institute of Mental Health reports that as of 2020, nearly one in five U.S. adults deals with a mental illness.
 That constitutes almost 53 million people.
 Some of the most common types of mental health disorders include the following:

 - Mood disorders – these include depression, bipolar disorder, and more

 - Thought disorders – these include illnesses like schizophrenia and schizoaffective disorder

 - Post-traumatic stress disorder (PTSD)

 - Obsessive-compulsive disorder (OCD)

 You Can Always Spot Someone With a Mental Illness

 Unlike physical maladies, such as a broken limb or having the flu, most people who deal with a mental health disorder do so without it being obvious to others.
 They become adept at things such as hiding their depressive feelings or avoiding social situations due to anxiety.
-They may also be in denial about their situation or unaware that what they have is a diagnosable condition that will respond to treatment.
+They may also be in denial about their situation.
+Additionally, they can be unaware that what they have is a diagnosable condition that will respond to treatment.

 Medications Are a Crutch